 • Vanilla essence: A touch of vanilla extract for lovely flavoring.

-• Oil: The fat needed for contributing to a wonderfully moist cake.
+• Oil: The fat needed to contribute to a wonderfully moist cake.

 • Eggs: Just 2 of ’em for added stability in the cake.